 Categorical variables were presented as absolute frequencies (n) and relative frequencies (%).
-Mean with standard deviation or median with percentiles (P) 25 and 75 were used for continuous variables, accordingly to their distribution.
+Means with standard deviation or medians with percentiles 25 (P25) and 75 (P75) were used for continuous variables, accordingly to their distribution.

-When testing a hypothesis about continuous variables, parametric Independent Samples t-test or nonparametric test Mann-Whitney were used as appropriate, taking into account normality assumptions and the number of groups compared.
-When testing a hypothesis about categorical variables a chi-square test and Fisher's exact test were used, as appropriate.
-In order to have a more thorough understanding of the factors associated with increased PR interval (dependent variable), bivariate and multivariate logistic regression modeling was used.
-Model goodness-of-fit was assessed using the Hosmer-Lemeshow statistic and discriminative power was evaluated by receiver-operator curve (ROC) curve analysis.
-The significance lever used was 0.05.
+When testing a hypothesis about continuous variables, the parametric independent samples t-test or the nonparametric Mann-Whitney test were used as appropriate, taking into account normality assumptions and the number of groups compared.
+When testing a hypothesis about categorical variables, a chi-square test and Fisher's exact test were used, as appropriate.
+To have a more thorough understanding of the factors associated with increased PR interval (dependent variable), bivariate and multivariate logistic regression modeling was used.
+Model goodness-of-fit was assessed using the Hosmer-Lemeshow statistic, and discriminative power was evaluated by receiver-operating characteristic curve analysis.
+The significance level used was 0.05.
 Statistical analysis was performed using the software Statistical Package for the Social Sciences v.
-27.0.
+27.0 (IBM, Chicago, IL, USA).